How to Create a Marketing Strategy for Your Business

 - Focus groups

-Through primary market research, you’re aiming to gather two types of information that are complementary to each other:
+Through primary market research, you’re aiming to gather two types of information which are complementary to each other:

-- Exploratory: This type of information is open-ended and general.
-It’s typically gathered through long interviews with a small group of people or one person at a time.
+Exploratory: This type of information is open-ended and general.
+It’s typically gathered through long interviews with a small group of people or one individual at a time.

 Primary research can take much longer and cost a lot more than secondary research, but it often yields more actionable and conclusive results.